videomsn/VideoMSN_FINETUNING/README.md

-# SIFAR-MSN-FINETUNING
+# VideoMSN-FINETUNING

-This repository contains a PyTorch implementation of SIFAR-MSN.
+This repository contains a PyTorch implementation of VideoMSN.

 # Usage